Around the exhibition

 lecture, Irène Némirovsky, by Irène Jacob, actress.

-In Le Bal, one of his first novels, Irène Némirovsky evokes the throes of adolescence.
-Suite française takes us on the roads of the exodus of June 1940 within the tragic disorder of the French families; while The Virgins, last text published during his lifetime, the very day of his internment at the camp of Pithiviers, resonates «of the worst humiliated, bitter loneliness, that of abandonment, of betrayal».
+In Le Bal, one of her first novels, Irène Némirovsky evokes the pangs of adolescence.
+Suite française leads us on the roads of the exodus of June 1940 within the tragic disorder of French families; while Les Vierges, last text published during his lifetime, the same day he was interned at the camp de Pithiviers, resonates "of the worst humiliated, bitter loneliness, that of abandonment, of betrayal".

 Rates: 12 euros / reduced 8 euros